Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 ![Matrix Multiplication](images/MatrixMult.png)

-Natural storage for a matrix is column major: all columns of row 0 are stored csequentially in memory, then row 1 and so on up to last row o the matrix.
+Natural storage for a matrix is column major: all columns of row 0 are stored sequentially in memory, then row 1 and so on up to last row of the matrix.
 In the following image, index in the boxes shows the increasing address:

 ![Matrix Storage](images/DataStorage.png)